lencap/kube/README.md

   * `kubectl cluster-info`

 ## Notes
-Install the https://github.com/ahmetb/kubectx utility to switchg context and namespaces more seamlessly.
+Install the https://github.com/ahmetb/kubectx utility to switch context and namespaces more seamlessly.